spaceofmiah/py-cloud-docker-watch/README.md

 # py-cloud-docker-watch
-A script that creates a docker container while streaming the container logs to AWS cloudwatch
+A script that creates a docker container while streaming container logs to AWS cloudwatch

 ## Running the project
-Poetry is the package manager used in this project and can be downloaded from https://python-poetry.org/docs/#installation
+Poetry is the package manager used in this project and can be downloaded from https://python-poetry.org/docs/#installation.

+Clone the project's repository to your local machine and change your directory from your terminal/powershell to project root.

 1. `poetry shell` : Activates project's shell